-We inspire caring professionals in behavioral health, criminal justice, and adjacent fields to foster healing, resilience, and transformation to help people thrive in the face of trauma and other suffering.
+We inspire and support caring professionals and organizations to foster healing, resilience, and transformation and help people thrive in the face of trauma and adversity.

-We envision a world where behavioral health and criminal justice professionals understand the psychological effects of trauma and other distress, view experiences of adversity and hardship as potential sources of strength and growth, and feel equipped to respond well to their own suffering and that of the people they work with and serve.
+We envision a world where health, human services, and public safety professionals understand the psychological effects of trauma and other distress, view experiences of adversity and hardship as potential sources of strength and growth, and feel equipped to respond well to their own suffering and that of the people they serve and work with.

 We help organizations and professionals understand trauma, occupation-related strain, and other forms of distress, share individual, interpersonal, and organizational strategies to build resilience, growth, and wellbeing, and advocate for policies that allow people to grow, thrive, and fully engage with life after trauma or systems involvement.

 People and organizations in our field are busy, and working in addiction, mental health, or criminal justice is already stressful, especially in times of uncertainty.
-We uplift people we work with while fitting in thoughtfully with the work of each organization or group.
+We uplift people we work with while fitting in thoughtfully with the work already happening.

-Through our training, workshops, and consulting, we simplify science to shape the way people think about and do their work, rather than trying to introduce new policies and procedures without getting to know your context.
+Through our training, workshops, and consulting, we simplify the application of research and introduce ideas and practices that shape the way people think about and do their work, rather than trying to introduce new policies and procedures without knowing your context.

 Ready to Go.
-We offer thoughtfully crafted, ready-to-go trainings and workshops that we've tailored for the addiction and behavioral health fields.
-With these training and workshop options, we can move quickly and book simply, scheduling one of our ready-to-go offerings for addiction, mental health, or criminal justice organizations.
+We offer trainings and workshops that we've tailored for health, public health, mental health, substance use, and other professionals.
+With these training and workshop options, we can move quickly and book simply, scheduling at your earliest convenience.

 We make it easy to get started.